linkedin/rest.li/src/annotation_processor.md

 It assumes \\
 (1) All *overrides* to the fields are specified using PathSpecs to the fields. \\
-(2) All *overrides* are applied on fields, and not on the record.
+(2) All *overrides* are pointing to fields, and not to the record.
-(3) All *overrides* are pointing to the fields.

-For more examples regarding the syntax, one can read the java doc from [PathSpecBasedSchemaAnnotationVisitor](https://github.com/linkedin/rest.li/blob/master/data/src/main/java/com/linkedin/data/schema/annotation/PathSpecBasedSchemaAnnotationVisitor.java), and the [test cases](https://github.com/linkedin/rest.li/blob/master/data/src/test/java/com/linkedin/data/schema/annotation/TestSchemaAnnotationProcessor.java)
+For more examples regarding the syntax, one can read the java doc from [PathSpecBasedSchemaAnnotationVisitor](https://github.com/linkedin/rest.li/blob/master/data/src/main/java/com/linkedin/data/schema/annotation/PathSpecBasedSchemaAnnotationVisitor.java), [schema processor tests](https://github.com/linkedin/rest.li/blob/master/data/src/test/java/com/linkedin/data/schema/annotation/TestSchemaAnnotationProcessor.java) and [schema test examples using PathSpec based overriding](https://github.com/linkedin/rest.li/tree/master/data/src/test/resources/com/linkedin/data/schema/annotation/denormalizedsource).

 Users can seek to extend this case to adapt to their own use cases.
 Please see next section regarding what class to extend to fit the best use cases.